If You Have Won the Game Quit Playing with Money You Really Need

 If part of your money is not for you or your retirement (because you oversaved—what will you do with the money when you are done with it?), you may be investing with a longer time horizon than just your retirement.
 Maybe for your kids or charity.
 Different goals, different asset allocations!
 But one retirement.

-Bill says figure out what you need, and then you can win the game by taking risk off the table.
+Bill says to figure out what you need, and then you can win the game by eliminating risk.

 Same thing.